Home

 Sign up for our newsletter to get exclusive content marketing news and resources.

 Audience profiling is a targeted approach that allows you to consider your customer's data and demographics to create a personalized content strategy.
-The content you target toward your customer groups could be a variety of advertising campaigns, including articles, blogs, or marketing emails.
+The content you create for your target customer groups could be a variety of advertising campaigns, including articles, blogs, or marketing emails.

 1. Consider what your company's ideal customer would be — this is also known as your customer persona.